Elements on the page to increase conversion - 11 offers

 7. Contact information

-This element significantly influences the purchase decision, so its placement can play an important role in terms of conversion.
+Such an element significantly influences the purchase decision, so its placement can play an important role in terms of conversion.
 In fact, the user can decide based on the implementation because he can see, in some way, what effect he can expect.
 While it is true that not every industry provides a service that can then be hosted as an implementation.

 This is a very common procedure in which the user has the opportunity to test the product.
-Usually, the features are not fully unlocked, of course, but they are accessible enough to encourage subsequent use of the full offer.
+Usually, the features are not fully unlocked, of course, but they are available enough to encourage subsequent use of the full offer.

 11. Certificates, awards, prizes

-Which page elements that increase conversion are cost-effective?
+What conversion-increasing page elements are cost-effective?